 Alison Galbraith - Team Adminstrator, Virginia

-Andrew is the Owner and Head Coach of Machine Masters and M3 Triathlon.
+Andrew is the Owner of M3 Bike and Head Coach of M3 Triathlon.
 As a teenager, Andrew participated with the local swim clubs and began running in his 20s.
 His first race was the Tampa Marathon.
 Never one to take the easy route, his transition to triathlon a few years later began with Eagleman 70.3.
 Since then he’s competed in Sprint, Olympic and Half Ironman distances, but counts the 70.3 as his favorite.
 It’s long enough that he need to be strategic but still something he can race.
 Every time, he learns something new and loves the enjoying his favorite post race treat - a cold beer!

 Andrew’s love of coaching comes from watching people grow in the sport.
 He thrives on seeing their improvements and watching them feel good about themselves.
 He is a USAT Level 1 and USAT Youth and Junior Certified Coach.
 He is also certified as a RRCA coach and TRX Suspension and RIP Trainer instructor.

 Alyssa Greymont hails from Northern California where she grew up competing on Santa Clara Swim Club, a gold level team in California.
 Alyssa competed at a national level in long distance free and IM.
 Her swim career lead her to being on several national and international travel teams as well as Division 1 swimming with San Jose State University.
 She has competed all over the United States, Mexico, and several European Countries.
 Throughout her swim career, she has developed the ability to bring a creative, refined touch to swimming that she now implements into her coaching.
 Alyssa can often be found smiling on deck with her service dog Duke.
 One of her favorite sayings passed down from her long time club coach is "There's no such thing as I can't, there's only your mind that controls your body, and anything you want your mind wants to do, you will absolutely find a way to do it."